QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 * **GAUSS** 🏔️: we work on two matrices $A_n$ and $I_n$.
 The goal is to transform $A_n$ to an identity matrix using Gauss.
 By repeating all operations we did on $A_n$ to $I_n$, we get $A_n^{-1}$.

-* **Cofactor Matrix** 🐔: we create a matrices of cofactors.
+* **Cofactor Matrix** 🐔: we create a matrix of cofactors.
 We have more calculations, but each calculation is relatively simple.

 ➡️ See also: [Inverse Example](_examples/inverse.md).